 Eat Like Walt: The Wonderful World of Disney Food – Thankfully, this is NOT A COOKBOOK.
 It’s a book about historical stories through the lens of food.
 With tons of original photos, it feels like taking steps back in time to the early days of Disneyland.
 It’s an excellent history book and features a ton of striking photos we had never seen before.
 We highly recommend it–just don’t expect much in the way of recipes! 😉

 What from this Disney Christmas Gift Guide is a must-have for you?
 Any clever gift ideas for Disney fans (or travelers) you’d add to the list?
-If you have other ideas, questions, or thoughts, please share in the comments!
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!